alexpqbt/focalpoint/README.md

 fixed size.
 This system puts the presentation directly in every student's hand, at whatever zoom level they need.

+## The Solution

+Focalpoint turns any device with a browser into a personal window to the presentation.
+The presenter shares their screen once.
+Every student sees it instantly on their own phone, tablet, or laptop — zoomable, fullscreen, and completely independent of what anyone else in the room is doing.

 ## How It Works

 1. The presenter connects their laptop via HDMI to the system (production)